SteveJiBoi/mmr_pkg/README.md

 None of this blocks teleop — the bridge reproduces `controller.py` verbatim, so the robot drives today exactly as it already does.
 It matters the moment you compare simulation against hardware, or move to Option B.

-> **📷 `docs/images/wiring.jpg`** — *the ESP32 and motor wiring, close enough to
-> trace which driver output feeds which wheel.
-This is the missing evidence that
-> would settle the finding above; it is not in any source file.*

 ---